nugget/rpiaxiswall/README.md

 - This will create a `systemd` service called `rpaw` which can be enabled or disabled to taste.
 It will respond to `start`, `stop`, and `status` commands via `systemctl` as you'd expect/hope.

+- Run `raspi-config` and set Boot Options to "Console Autologin".
+The video won't make it to the framebuffer unless there's someone logged in.
+  There may be a way to fix this in systemd, but I haven't figured it out yet.

 ## Notes